 During the year ended December 31, 2022, the Company closed on five business combinations and one asset acquisition.
-There was one business combination and no asset acquisitions during the three and six months ended June 30, 2023.
+There were no business combinations or asset acquisitions during the three months ended September 30, 2023.
+There was one business combination and no asset acquisitions during the three and six nine months ended June 30, 2023 September 30, 2023.